“The Card Players” by Paul Cézanne

 “The Card Players” by Paul Cézanne is one in a series of five oil paintings by the French Post-Impressionist artist painted during Cézanne’s final periods in the early 1890s.

 Cézanne’s created many preparatory works for the Card Players paintings, which indicates his commitment to this series of paintings.
 Rather than posing his players as a group playing card, Cézanne made studies of them individually and only brought them together in his paintings.
-Many different farm workers came to sit for him over the period of this project, often smoking their clay pipes.
-Cézanne experimented with his compositions, striving to express the essence of these farm workers and their traditional card game.
+Many different farm workers came to sit for him throughout this project, often smoking their clay pipes.
+Cézanne experimented with his compositions, striving to express the essence of these farmworkers and their traditional card game.
 This project resulted in five closely related paintings of different sizes showing men seated at a rustic table playing cards.

 The Card Players, 1890 until 1892, Metropolitan Museum of Art – MET

-One version of The Card Players was sold in 2011 to the Royal Family of Qatar for a price variously estimated at over $250 million making it the third or fourth most expensive work of art ever sold.
+One version of The Card Players was sold in 2011 to the Royal Family of Qatar for a price variously estimated at over $250 million.
+It became the third or fourth most expensive work of art ever sold.

 The Card Players